TRIQS/triqs/doc/reference/c++/clef/contents.rst

 .. warning::

     This library is still a prototype, of alpha quality.

+    Documentation is not fully up to date : work in progress.

 The little CLEF library (Compile time Lazy Expression and Function) is a simple lambda library for C++11, to store and code formal expressions